 - Preheat the oven to 350°F. Butter or use non-stick cooking spray on an 8×8-inch square pan.
 Set to the side.

-- In a medium bowl, add in the cut up apples, half the cinnamon, granulated sugar, and lemon juice.
+- In a medium bowl, add in the cut up apples, half the cinnamon, cornstarch, granulated sugar, and lemon juice.
 Mix together well.
 Add apples to the buttered baking dish.

 - In a separate bowl, add in the flour, oats, brown sugar, other half of the cinnamon, salt and butter.
 Using two forks (or a pastry cutter), cut the butter into the oats until the mixture is in pea-sized chunks.